 Buckwheat is a great and healthy substitute for rice and pastas.

-Making buckwheat risotto is a lot less labour intensive than making rice risotto.
+Making buckwheat risotto is a lot less labour intensive than making traditional rice risotto.
 In a few steps you will have a healthy, gluten-free, super tasty meal on the table.
+And you won't be standing over a pot stirring.
+Just saying.

-- soak the buckwheat groats overnight to soften and activate them, drain and rinse before cooking
+Soak the buckwheat groats overnight to soften and activate them, drain and rinse before cooking.
+Rinse the groats thoroughly and set aside.

 Yes, you can.
 Buckwheat can be easily frozen in a freezer-proof sealed container once it is completely cooled.
 I do suggest that you slightly undercook the buckwheat as it will continue to absorb liquids as it cools.
 To re-heat; thaw out the risotto and gently heat it in a pan or in the microwave.